 Well, I have several bulletin boards to think about at the beginning of the year.
-I have a huge bulletin board in the hallway that I usually use for advocacy or to advertise for an upcoming concert.
-I also use it occasionally to display student work or display musical content.
-I have several smaller bulletin boards in my music room that I use to display standards or hold musical content or help me in my teaching in some way.
-Often I use these spaces for "I Can” statements or objective questions.
+I have a huge bulletin board in the hallway that I usually use for general music advocacy or to advertise for upcoming concerts.
+I also use this big board occasionally to display student work or teach musical content.
+I have several smaller bulletin boards in my music room that I use for musical standards, objectives, “I Can” statements and other required material.
 I have a lot of spaces to think about and when it hits crunch time I’m rushing to get those spaces finished and filled.

 There are instances when I don’t take the time to make everything more durable through lamination, but most of the time I think it’s worth the effort.
 For instance, when I put up a bulletin board to advertise an upcoming concert, I’ll laminate everything except for the date of the concert.
 I know that I’ll do “A Bear-y Merry Holiday” sometime in the future, so why not save myself trouble years from now and keep this bulletin board set around so that I don’t have to remake it later.
 Make it well now and you’ll save yourself hours and dollars in the future.

 Conclusion: Sometimes it’s worth it to do it on your own.
-You might be able to make something cute and fun and put a unique spin on it… but sometimes it’s worth the money to avoid the loss of YOUR time and to avoid stress and just spend the $2. :D
+You might be able to make something cute and fun and put a unique spin on it… but sometimes it’s worth the money to avoid the loss of YOUR time and to avoid stress and just buy it.

 I think that almost every bulletin board I make includes an element from something that I’ve made before.
 Maybe I’ll reuse the fish cut outs from that beach theme a year ago or pull out the colorful borders that I use with my beginning of the year bulletin boards.
 As often as you can, reuse the materials that you already have AND when you’re buying stuff, plan on buying things that you can reuse.